jupyter4edu/jupyter-edu-book/05-jupyter-ecosystem.md

 ### Widgets {#widgets}

-Widgets provide the opportunity a for learners and instructors to interact with code outputs, such as charts and tables, interactively.
-Widgets are simple and quickly generated "mini" Graphical User Interfaces (GUI) that give the notebook user access to slide bars, toggle buttons, and text-boxes.
+Widgets provide the opportunity for learners and instructors to interact with code outputs, such as charts and tables.
+Widgets are "mini"
+Graphical User Interfaces (GUI) that give the notebook user access to slide bars, toggle buttons, and text-boxes.
 They can be used in conjunction with code, allowing a change of mindset from programming